semantic-release-plus/semantic-release-plus/packages/srp/docs/recipes/release-workflow/pre-releases.md

 We now decide to work on a future major release, which will be composed of multiple features, some of them being breaking changes.
 We want to publish our package for each new feature developed for test purpose, however we do not want to increment our package version or make it available to our users until all the features are developed and tested.

 To implement that workflow we can create the branch `beta` and commit our first feature there.
-When pushing that commit, **semantic-release** will publish the pre-release version `2.0.0-beta.1` on the dist-tag `@beta`.
+When pushing that commit, **semantic-release-plus** will publish the pre-release version `2.0.0-beta.1` on the dist-tag `@beta`.
 That allow us to run integration tests by installing our module with `npm install example-module@beta`.
 Other users installing with `npm install example-module` will still receive the version `1.0.0`.

 The Git history of the repository is now: